Couple's 2 adopted kids found dead; Tenn. adoption process questioned

 The case prompted people across the state and country to question how Tennessee ensures the safety of children after an adoption is finalized.

-WVLT News Anchor Amanda Hara discovered that once a child is adopted in Tennessee, oversight by the state largely stops.
+discovered that once a child is adopted in Tennessee, oversight by the state largely stops.

 “Once a court finalizes an adoption, the parents become the legal parents of the children in every sense of the word.
-Without an allegation of abuse or neglect, the state has no legal authority to monitor the children any further, just as the state would not have the authority to do so for any other family,” according to Tennessee Department of Children’s Services Commissioner Jennifer Nichols.
+Without an allegation of abuse or neglect, the state has no legal authority to monitor the children any further, just as the state would not have the authority to do so for any other family,” according to

 Tennessee does not check in with families once an adoption is finalized.
 However, it does continue to pay out monthly financial benefits.